 SAN DIEGO SYMPHONY EDUCATION AND OUTREACH PROGRAMS

 The San Diego Symphony has a commitment to reaching all segments of our very diverse community.
-In the 2012-13 season, the San Diego Symphony presented 40 concerts and 300 related events, reaching more than 61,000 students from pre-school through adult.
+In the 2013-14 season, the San Diego Symphony presented 36 concerts and more than 200 related events, reaching more than 60,000 students from pre-school through adult.
 Our programs are comprehensive in their content and address California State Learning Standards in music and other subjects.
 San Diego Symphony musicians take an active role in developing and presenting our programs, making symphonic music exciting and accessible to all.